 Guest Post on Already Pretty on: Style, Sexual Identity, Binaries, and Perfectionism

-I’ve published academic and popular writing on gifted education.
+I’ve published academic and popular writing on gifted education (I did an RA in this area) and behavioural economics.

 “The Nature and Nurture Debate” in Parent Circle, September 2016: https://www.magzter.com/article/Parenting/Parent-Circle/Giftedness-The-Nature-And-The-Nurture-Debate